The King's Gallery, Palace of Holyroodhouse

 Palace of Holyroodhouse

-Venture into the historic palace to see the lavish State Apartments including the Throne Room, The Privy Chamber, the Great Gallery and the King’s Bedchamber — the grandest room of all.
-You’ll also discover Mary, Queen of Scot’s chambers, the oldest section of the palace.
+Venture into the historic palace to see the lavish State Apartments, including the Throne Room, the Privy Chamber, the Great Gallery and the King’s Bedchamber — the grandest room of all.
+You’ll also discover Mary, Queen of Scots’ chambers, the oldest section of the palace.
 Here, you can explore the Supper Room, where Mary’s private secretary, David Rizzio, was murdered by her jealous husband and a group of powerful Scottish lords.
 What’s more, you can still see the bloodstains on the floor!
 Your ticket also includes access to Holyrood Abbey and the Palace Gardens.

 Schedule